close

 The state or AOW pension is provided by the Sociale Verzekeringsbank (SVB) which manages and implements the Dutch national insurance scheme.

-Pillar 2: Collective pension funds
+Pillar 2: Pension funds

 Companies pay monthly contributions into the pension funds on behalf of their employees.
 The capital is invested and the return on investment pays for the benefits of current and future retirees.
 Employees can choose what kind of scheme they prefer to have within their pension fund.
 It is important to update the details of your employer with your pension fund whenever you find a new job.